muecke87/conventions/docs/css.md

   ```

 ### Descedants
   A component descendant is a class that is attached to a descendent node of a component.
 It's responsible for applying presentation directly to the descendant on behalf of a particular component.
+Never style descendants directly via tags.
+Use always classes (loose coupling).

   Example:
   ```css